 - Suitable for those seeking cosmetic improvements with minimal enamel reduction.

 - Might not be suitable for all cases but offer a conservative approach to enhancing smiles.

 Each type of veneer has its unique characteristics and suitability based on the patient’s specific dental needs and desired cosmetic improvements.
 Consulting a dentist or specialist helps in determining the most suitable option.

 So how long do veneers last and what influences their longevity?

 So, avoid biting down excessively on hard foods, ice cubes and chewing indelible items such as pen tops.
-But in addition, pre-existing conditions like teeth grinding (bruxism) can also be problematic for dental porcelain veneers.
+But in addition, pre-existing conditions like teeth grinding (bruxism) can also be problematic for veneers.

 The ideal protocol when porcelain veneers first appeared was that for the best results they needed to be bonded directly onto tooth enamel.
 This explained the high success rates (around 95%) in many long term studies.

 However, trends in tooth preparation for cosmetic veneers in later years have involved deeper (or greater) tooth reduction.
 This is often carried out to better realign severely misaligned teeth but as a result, more dentin is typically exposed.

 As a top tip – In this instance, it might be worth asking your dentist if the entire veneer will lay solely on tooth enamel.
 Or if not, then will the edges of the porcelain veneer at least be bonded to tooth enamel.
 Ultimately, there is no argument that some degree of dentin exposure is likely, it’s just a case of finding out how much and where.

 Top tips to making dental veneers last